cysouw/diathesis/text/c04_reflexive.md

 ### [ NP | Np ] Self-inflicting prepositional reflexive

-Self-inflicting *sich* is widespread in governed prepositional phrases [@Next a,b].
+Self-inflicting *sich* is widespread in governed prepositional phrases [@next a,b].
 Probably, all governed prepositional phrases that can have a human participant allow such reflexive pronouns.
 The case of the reflexive pronoun is governed by the preposition.

 :::ex
 a.
 Karl kämpft mit dem Hund.